Talk to Food, Like Lovers Do

 “You might know how you feel about your food,” we say, “but how does your food feel about you?”

 One of the biggest problems for those who develop such an unhealthy relationship with food to the point that it can lead to an addiction is we need food.
 We need food to sustain life, we enjoy it so much that we look forward to it, and it’s part of our routines and patterns in life.
 As such, food provides comfort, and it can ease suffering, but food can also cause suffering.
-If we eat the wrong things too often, or we eat too much of a good thing, we can experience anything from IBS to constipation, diarrhea, bloating, pain and upset stomach after a night out at the Greazy Dog.
+If we eat the wrong things too often, or we eat too much of a good thing, we can experience everything from IBS to constipation, diarrhea, bloating, pain and upset stomach after a night out at the Greazy Dog.

 Our second brain, their research suggests, controls our digestive system. “[It] involves two layers of more than 100 million nerve cells that line our gastrointestinal tract, from our esophagus to our rectum.”
 They label this second brain the enteric nervous system (ENS).